 Raw footage is also shot at a higher resolution than the finished video.
 This allows the editor to zoom in and crop the footage without losing quality.

 Raw footage is often quite large—both in terms of file size and physical dimensions.
 This is because it is captured at a higher resolution than the finished video.
 As such, it is essential to have plenty of storage space available when shooting raw footage.
+Raw footage is also usually recorded in some proprietary file format.
+This means that it can only be opened and edited in specific software programs designed to work with that file format.

 Sound is vital in any video, but it is imperative when working with the raw footage.
 This is because raw footage is often shot without any sound—or with very low-quality sound.
 As such, it is up to the editor to add in any necessary sound effects or dialogue.
+This can be a bit of a challenge, as it can be difficult to find sound effects that match the action on the screen.
+In some cases, it may be necessary to create custom sound effects.
+Alternatively, the editor may use music to cover up awkward silences.

 Raw footage, by its very nature, is relatively unstructured.
 There is no real beginning, middle, or end—it is simply a collection of scenes captured on camera.
 As such, it is up to the editor to take this footage and turn it into a cohesive story.

 This can be a challenge, as the editor needs to have a clear vision for the finished product.
 However, they must also see beyond the individual scenes and identify the throughlines that will connect everything.
+Sometimes, the editor may need to get creative to make the raw footage work for the story they are trying to tell.
+This might involve re-ordering scenes, adding additional footage, or even creating new scenes.

 Raw footage provides a behind-the-scenes look at the video production process.
 It gives businesses an insight into the amount of work that goes into creating a finished product.
 Raw footage can also create marketing content such as behind-the-scenes videos, bloopers, and outtakes.
 This content is often more relatable and engaging than polished, final videos.

 Raw footage can also be helpful for troubleshooting purposes.
 For example, suppose there are any issues with the final video, such as audio problems or poor video quality.
 In that case, businesses can check the raw footage to see any problems during filming.
 Raw footage can also be used to create alternate versions of the final video if necessary.
+As you can see, raw footage is integral to the video production process.

 There are both pros and cons to working with the raw footage.
 On the one hand, it gives businesses much control over the final product.
 They can choose how to edit the footage, what type of color grading to use, and what kind of sound effects or dialogue to add.
 This allows businesses to create a truly unique video tailored to their specific needs.